 - The AF-assist Beam will sometimes emit when the shutter button is pressed halfway to assist focusing in certain conditions, e.g., dark conditions. - The AF-assist Beam can be turned off (p.
 53).
 For example, if animals are your subject, turn off the beam when shooting in the dark to avoid startling them.

-However, please keep in mind the following facts. - Turning the AF-assist Beam off or shooting in dark places may make it more difficult for the camera to focus. - The red-eye reduction lamp may emit when the flash is set to or structure or or structure off. ■ even if the AF-assist Beam is turned off.
+However, please keep in mind the following facts.

+- Turning the AF-assist Beam off or shooting in dark places may make it more difficult for the camera to focus. - The red-eye reduction lamp may emit when the flash is set to 2, or reduction of the AF-assist Beam is turned off.